 We believe there’s immense value in being exposed to new viewpoints—including ones that challenge your own way of looking at the world.
 INBOUND is a place for thought-provoking conversations, but we can’t have those conversations unless everyone feels safe and respected.

 Above all, we ask that all attendees, speakers, sponsors and other guests behave respectfully.
 Be kind to others.
 Do not insult or put down other attendees.
-Harassment and sexist, racist, or exclusionary jokes or comments are never tolerated at INBOUND, at Community Day events, or on social media or other online platforms for the event.
+Harassment and sexist, racist, or exclusionary jokes or comments are never tolerated at INBOUND, at satellite events, or on social media or other online platforms for the event.

 Harassment includes (but is not limited to) comments using demeaning, derogatory, or discriminatory language, comments intended to cause offense or harm to other members of the community, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 If you’re asked—whether by an INBOUND organizer or another attendee—to stop your behavior, you’re expected to do so immediately and respectfully.

 Respecting your fellow attendees also means interacting with them in human, collaborative, and non-spammy ways.
 Whether you’re sponsoring or just attending, remember that no one has opted in to hear from you simply by being at INBOUND.
 It’s important not only to be kind to your fellow attendees, but also to their inboxes.Of course, we encourage you to connect with other attendees in genuine, human, and helpful ways.
 However, scraping emails, blasting people with unsolicited pitches, or spamming your fellow attendees is not acceptable.
 This is INBOUND, after all.